 Do your research on how much room your chosen plants need to grow.
 Space your plants so they have plenty of room and receive ample light.

-Choose a pump.
+6. Choose a Pump

 A pump for your hydroponics garden can be purchased online or at a garden supply store.

 Make sure the pump you choose is strong enough to provide enough oxygen to sustain your plants.
 If needed, ask for advice at your local garden or hydroponics supply store.

-The air line should be long enough to travel from your pump to the bottom of your reservoir, or at least float in the middle so the oxygen bubbles can reach the roots of your plants.
+The airline should be long enough to travel from your pump to the bottom of your reservoir, or at least float in the middle so the oxygen bubbles can reach the roots of your plants.

-Most pumps will come with their own air line; if not, make sure the one you purchase is the right size.
+Most pumps will come with their own airline; if not, make sure the one you purchase is the right size.